Arteta asked for attitude: Arsenal's young guns answered the call against Everton | Goal.com

 Given Arsenal’s confidence-sapping run of form, which had seen them win just one of their last 12 games ahead of Saturday’s match, this was an encouraging showing from such an inexperienced line-up.

-As Ljungberg enthused afterwards, "I loved the spirit we saw and that's what you need in the Premier League."
+As Ljungberg enthused on BT Sport afterwards, "I loved the spirit we saw and that's what you need in the Premier League."

 It certainly played its part in what was Arsenal's first clean sheet on the road in the league since the opening weekend of the season at Newcastle.